Demystified: AI, Machine Learning, Deep Learning

 Final thoughts on AI, Machine Learning and Deep Learning

-Is Deep Learning the direction the AI will evolve?
+Is?
 We think not, as there are new exciting applications constantly appearing on the cutting edge of technology, as well as the new possibilities to apply ML and DL in previously not digitalized industries.
 As more and more businesses complete their cloud transition, more and more prospects for leveraging the AI algorithms in Big Data analytics offer themselves.

 During the, Amazon CTO Dr. Werner Vogels revealed that AWS concentrates their effort in delivering AI-powered features and services for their product to further empower the value delivery for their customers.
 This resulted in multiple AI/ML/DL releases, announcements and features presented during the recent re:Invent 2018 week.